iamsayan/ultimate-facebook-comments/readme.txt

 = I want to migrate from other facebook comments plugin.
 What are the steps? =

 Just copy Facebook App ID and paste it on plugin settings page and this plugin will do the rest.
-Also don't forget to configure plugin setting according to your need.
+Also, don't forget to configure plugin setting according to your need.

+= As I am using other facebook plugins, the Facebook SDK is already loaded by that plugin and Comments are not showing.
+What is the solution? =

+Add this snippets in your functions.php file: `add_filter( 'ufc_facebook_sdk_reinit_method', '__return_true' );` and this will definitely work.

 = How to show FB comment count on frontend posts meta? =